 Scope

 This section sets out the requirements for the design and construction of transportation corridors within the Council’s boundaries that are, or will be, managed by or vested to Council.
+It can also be used for private roads.
 It is also to be used for maintenance of existing infrastructure, including asset renewals, unless the standards are not compatible within the existing assets.

 General